pelletier2017/terraria-server/README.md

 Simple vanilla terraria server

+## Prerequisites
+docker and docker-compose installed

 ## Create initial world
 Go into the same directoryFirst create a new world by running this command and following prompts.
-Ctrl+C to exit after creating the world.
-The world file can be found in a newly created `config` folder in the same directory.
 ```
-sudo docker run --rm -it -v ./config:/config --name=terraria beardedio/terraria
+sudo docker run --rm -it -v $PWD/config:/config --name=terraria beardedio/terraria
 ```
+After answering a few prompts it will return to the world screen which shows your newly created world as option 1.
+Ctrl+C to exit when you finish with all the prompts.
+The newely created world file can be found in the `config` folder in the same directory.

+## Setting a password for the server
+To set a password for the server or change any other settings go to `config/serverconfig.txt` and uncomment any lines to change.
+Restart the server for the change to take effect.

 ## Start up Server
 Start the server running in the background.